kyanroh/BT4222FinalProject/README.md

 ### Similarity-Based Models

 Model 1: Content-Based Filtering <br />

+- To recommend similar games to games the users have liked based on item features <br />

 Model 2: Collaborative Filtering <br />

 - To recommend games using similar games that users played <br />